tooleks/laravel-presenter/README.md

 ### Collection Presentation

-Package also provides collection macros method `\Illuminate\Support\Collection::present()` for wrapping each item in the collection into a presenter class.
+The package also provides collection macros method `\Illuminate\Support\Collection::present()` for wrapping each item in the collection into a presenter class.

 ```php
 <?php